 Pinwheels are so popular among baby led weaners I am so surprised it took me so long to make them for Dex.
 It’s all I have seen people talk about on baby led weaning groups (also they talk a lot about these banana pancakes.)
-Obviously you can make your own pastry but for me it’s quicker and easier to use the ready made kind.
-Make sure you take it out of the fridge about an hour before you want to use it so it’s at room temperature when you roll it.
-This stops it cracking.
-The recipe below makes about ten BLW pinwheels.
+Obviously you can make your own pastry, but for me it’s quicker and easier to use the ready made kind.
+Make sure you take it out of the fridge about an hour before you want to use it so it’s at room temperature when you roll it which stops it cracking.
+The recipe below makes about ten baby led weaning pinwheels.

 I started by preheating the oven to 180C and wilting a couple of handfuls spinach on the hob.
 You can also wilt spinach by putting it in a colander and pouring boiling water over it.

 While the spinach was wilting, I rolled out my puff pastry and cut it so I was left with a piece the size of an A4 sheet of paper.

 First I added Cirio Double Concentrated Tomato Puree, spreading it out evenly with the back of a spoon.
 I sprinkled over grated cheese, the cooked spinach and chopped up pieces of ham.

 Next, I rolled the pastry, with my hands, creating a Swiss roll.
 I brushed the pastry with egg wash and then cut it into 1cm slices.
 Make sure you use a very sharp knife at this point.